Jiucheng-Ding/BIOMI6300_Project2/README.md

 This report is about Yellowstone microbe.The files were prepared for a grant proposal.
 The analysis aims to understand the alpha/beta diversity of the data set, identify the dominant phylum or species and understand the impacts of pH and temperature might do.

+The one that I care about the most is phylum composition.
 Data type:
 Raw sequence reads